Kpally/VivaLnkHealthCheck/README.md

 # Health Check

-Contains Java program for checking health of VivaLnk services as well as design for iOS app.
+- Java code for HealthCheck of VivaLnk web/cloud services
+- iOS app in swift 2.2 for HealthCheck of VivaLnk web/cloud services